 Before you even buy a dress you should start on your invitations.
 Invitations need to go out early to give guests enough time and you should have your invite ordered and planned well before the actual mailing date.
 You can save yourself a lot of stress too if you do not wait until last minute to work out the details for your wedding invitations.
 After all, what if they accidentally print them wrong and you need a week or two for corrections to be ordered?

-No matter what, you can have an awesome wedding invitation if you just realize the importance of those slips of paper.
+No matter what, you can have an awesome wedding invitation if you just realise the importance of those slips of paper.
 Take your time, have fun, and get creative with those invites.

 Do you have any tips for creating awesome wedding invitations?
 Share them with us!